vincenzoml/APT-logic-project-2023/README.md

 **Type of project**: CSA (Coordination and Support Action), but with possibility of 30% of budget dedicated to research and 70% to coordination/support.

 **Further constraints**: Coordinator must be in "widening" country, 50% of total budget to coordinator.
-Other EU-partners can be added and share remainng 50% of budget.
+Other EU-partners can be added and share remaining 50% of EU-contribution.

 **Financial set-up**: lump-sum arrangement (see also file: ls-decision_he_en.pdf in directory "WIDENING_EU_PROPOSALS")